 Abbey Road is seeking highly energetic, well-rounded, safety conscious and caring individuals to serve as Resident Advisors.
 The primary role of the RA is to supervise and mentor the students during their summer abroad experience, to ensure their safety and encourage their academic and

 If you are passionate about study abroad and international education, and if you want to share your passion with students in your town, region and beyond, consider applying for a Student Admissions position with Abbey Road.
 This position will give you an opportunity to talk to students, parents and educators about your study abroad experiences; answer their questions about our programs; travel, network, and promote our academic programs.

 This is NOT a generic sales position.
 We are looking for people who are enthusiastic, energetic, passionate about international education, who are able to speak with authority and inspiration about study abroad and other academic programs.

 To apply, send your resume to [email protected], with your name and “Student Admissions Representative” in the subject heading.

 While we do not have age requirements, applicants must hold a college degree by the time of employment.
-Typically, our summer staff and faculty are outstanding university-level instructors or professors, young high school teachers and graduate students.
+Typically, our summer staff and faculty are outstanding university-level instructors or professors, high school teachers and graduate students.
 We will gladly accept applications from all qualified individuals.

 A typical weekday morning starts with a staff meeting at 8:30am, followed by morning and afternoon classes, position-specific duties and general errands.
 After dinner, the workday continues with the organization and supervision of the evening activities.
 Ensuring the safety of the students during evening hours and their safe return to their residence at a designated time is essential.
-Curfew is typically between 12 and 1am, and staff must be available until all students are checked-in before they may retire for the evening.
+Curfew is typically between 11 and 12 am, and staff must be available until all students are checked-in before they may retire for the evening.
 Occasionally, late night events or emergencies may require staff members to stay on duty until unusually late hours.